7 Skills to Stop Being SO F*cking Awkward

 Practice:

-• Keep shoulders back and spine tall.
+Keep your shoulders back and spine tall.

-• Hands visible, not in pockets.
+Keep your hands visible, not tucked in your pockets.

-• Walk like you’ve got somewhere important to be.
+Walk like you’ve got somewhere important to be.

 🎯 Daily Drill: Start every morning with 2 minutes of power posing (Wonder Woman or CEO stance).
 Then record a video and compare it to your usual slouch.

-🎙️ Skill #4: Tactical Storytelling
+🎙️ Skill 4: Tactical Storytelling

 Storytelling done right builds trust, credibility, and curiosity.